Hagia Sophia Hosts 1st Friday Prayers Since It Was Turned Back Into A Mosque

 Thousands of people attended prayers at Istanbul's historic Hagia Sophia on Friday, completing the famous building's conversion from a secular space into a Muslim house of worship.
 It had been a museum for more than 86 years.

-The crowd was large, with people spilling outside and into a plaza and grassy areas near the sixth-century building that is revered by both Muslims and Christians.
+The crowd was large with people spilling outside and into a plaza and grassy areas near the sixth century building that is revered by both Muslims and Christians.
 Turkish President Recep Tayyip Erdogan sat front and center, removing a white face mask to recite passages from the Quran as he sat on a blue carpet.

 Erdogan's decision to convert the landmark — a UNESCO World Heritage Site — from a museum back to a religious building has been controversial.
 The Hagia Sophia has long been hailed as a symbol of the coexistence of Christianity and Islam, a cultural junction between East and West.

-Its architecture reflects its unique status, with the famous dome ringed by minarets.
+Its architecture reflects its unique status with the famous dome ringed by minarets.
 Inside, intricate mosaics and art depict both Christian and Muslim symbols.
 But after a court revoked the Hagia Sophia's status as a museum earlier this month, Erdogan immediately ordered the mosque conversion.

 On Friday, crowds of worshippers were generally calm and quiet.
 A large media contingent was on hand, complete with satellite trucks and a scaffolding set up to give TV live positions a view of the Hagia Sophia.
 People who thronged the plaza and nearby spaces could watch the ceremony and prayers on large video screens.